aptech/docs/docs/CR-atranspose.rst

 -------

-The vector of dimension indices must be a unique vector of integers, *1-N*, where 1 corresponds to the first element of the vector of orders.
+The vector of dimension indices must be a unique vector of integers, between 1 and N, where 1 corresponds to the first element of the vector of orders.

 Examples
 ----------------

 ::

-    x = seqa(1, 1, 24);
+    // Create a vector of consecutive integers x = seqa(1, 1, 24);

-    x = areshape(x, 2|3|4);
+    // Reshape the vector into a 2x3x4 dimensional array x = areshape(x, 2|3|4);

     nd = { 2, 1, 3 };
     y = atranspose(x, nd);